echogarden-project/echogarden/docs/Options.md

 **DTW**:
 * `dtw.granularity`: adjusts the MFCC frame width and hop size based on the profile selected.
 Can be set to either `xx-low` (400ms width, 160ms hop), `x-low` (200ms width, 80ms hop), `low` (100ms width, 40ms hop), `medium` (50ms width, 20ms hop), `high` (25ms width, 10ms hop), `x-high` (20ms width, 5ms hop).
 For multi-pass processing, multiple granularities can be provided, like `dtw.granularity=['xx-low','medium']`.
 Auto-selected by default.
-* `dtw.windowDuration`: maximum duration (in seconds) of the Sakoe-Chiba window when performing DTW alignment.
-Higher values consume quadratically larger amounts of memory.
+* `dtw.windowDuration`: sets the maximum duration of the Sakoe-Chiba window when performing DTW alignment.
+The value can be specified in seconds, like `240`, or as  an integer percentage (formatted like `15%`), relative to the total duration of the source audio.
 The estimated memory requirement is shown in the log before alignment starts.
 Recommended to be set to at least 10% - 20% of total audio duration.
-For multi-pass processing, multiple durations can be provided, like `dtw.windowDuration=[240,20]`.
+For multi-pass processing, multiple durations can be provided (which can mix absolute and relative values), like `dtw.windowDuration=['15%',20]`.
 Auto-selected by default

 **DTW-RA**:
 * `recognition`: prefix to provide recognition options when using `dtw-ra` method, for example: setting `recognition.engine = whisper` and `recognition.whisper.model = base.en`